Mikta1998/AirAware/README.md

 ## How the App Works

-The user can check the air quality in four different ways:
+The user can check the air quality in 2 different ways:

 ### 1. Manual Search by City - (Check a City)